A low-energy effective Hamiltonian for Landau quasiparticles: I. A unified theory of transport and superfluidity in Fermi liquids: Abstract

 \section{Abstract}

 We introduce a new renormalisation scheme to construct the Landau quasiparticles of Fermi fluids.
-The scheme relies on an energy cutoff $\Lambda$ which removes the quasi-resonant couplings, enabling the dressing of the particles into quasiparticles via a unitary transformation.
-The dynamics of the quasiparticles is then restricted to low-energy transitions and is fully determined by an effective Hamiltonian which unifies the Landau interaction function $f$ and the collision amplitude in a single amplitude $\mathcal{A}$ regularized by $\Lambda$.
-Our effective theory captures all the low-energy physics of Fermi fluids that support Landau quasiparticles, from the equation of state to the transport properties, both in the normal and in the superfluid phase.
-We apply it to an atomic Fermi gas with contact interaction to compute the speed of zero sound in function of the scattering length $a$.
-We also recover the Gork'ov-Melik Barkhudarov correction to the superfluid gap and critical temperature as a direct consequence of the dressing of particles into Landau quasiparticles.
+The scheme introduces an energy cutoff $\Lambda$ to remove the resonant couplings, enabling the dressing of the particles into quasiparticles via a unitary transformation.
+The dynamics of the quasiparticles is then restricted to low-energy transitions and is fully determined by an effective Hamiltonian which unifies the Landau function $f$, the pair interaction $g$ responsible for superfluidity, and the collision amplitude $\mathcal{A}$ responsible for transport and equilibration.
+Studying the flow equation that results from infinitesimal variations of the cutoff, we recover the Bethe-Salpeter relation between $f$ and the forward limit of $\mathcal{A}$, and we demonstrate an analogue relation between $g$ and the frontal limit of $\mathcal{A}$.
+We show that our effective theory captures all the low-energy phenomena of Fermi liquids, from the equation of state to the transport properties, both in the normal and in the superfluid phase.
+We apply it to the calculation of non-Fermi liquid corrections to the quasiparticle lifetime.
+This publication is continued by Ref.~\cite{VolumeII} where we apply the effective theory to a Fermi fluid of ultracold atoms.